skyvers/Aged-care/readme.md

 ## 1. Aged Care Functionality overview

-In Aged Care, there are hundreds of records we need to manage every day related to each patient and their facility.
-For example, patients have their personal information, care assessments, and the facility information where they are admitted.
+In Aged Care, Patients are regularly assessed to ensure that they are well and safe, and the care is being provided to them matches their needs.
+Therefore, Care providers record details of different Care Assessments for each Patient daily.
+These records are maintained both to prompt regular care activities and also for care management to be audited and checked.

-To keep a daily record of all this information, we built an Aged Care application that tracks all the information about the patient, their daily assessments, and the facilities.
+In this tutorial, you will create a simple app to maintain details of Aged Care facilities, Patients, and Care Assessments.

-2. ### Low code App using Skyve Foundry
+## 2. No-code Development

-3. ### Low-code Extensions
+## 3. Low-code Extension

 # 3. No-code Development